 gives a feel for what it looks like from that area and as a peak with over 11000 feet of elevation, it also is one of Idaho's top prominence peaks, coming in at #7 on the top 100 list (Lists of John

 ) with 4243 feet.

 Scott Peak is also located not far from the county highpoint of Clark County

 , Webber Peak which is further down the ridge at the 11,200 foot level.
 More about Webber Peak and the county highpoint in a later section.

 The area surrounding Scott Peak is truly a beautiful area and one of the most enjoyable place I've visited in Idaho (which is full of beautiful places).
-Did I mention that Scott Peak is located in the Beaverhead mountain range?
-More on that range as this page is developed.
+Did I mention that Scott Peak is located in the Beaverhead mountain range

 From Carey, head for Arco and take US 20 / US 26 a few miles south to where